eastgenomics/athena/README.md

 For DNAnexus cloud platform users, an Athena [dx applet][dx-url] has also been built.

+### Expected file formats

+As a minimum, Athena requires 3 input files.
+These are a bed file for the gene panel, a file of transcript information and the output of your coverage tool (mosdepth, samtools etc.).
+These files MUST have the following columns:

+- panel bed file: `chromosome  start  end  transcript`
+- transcript file: `chromosome  start  end  gene  transcript  exon`
+- coverage file: `chromsome  start  end  coverage`

 ### Annotating BED file
 The BED file containing regions of interest is first required to be annotated with gene, exon and coverage information prior to analysis.
 This may be done using [BEDtools intersect][bedtools-intersect-url], with a file containing transcript to gene and exon information, and then the per base coverage data.
 Currently, 100% overlap is required between coordinates in the panel bed file and the transcript annotation file, therefore you must ensure any added flank regions etc. are the same.<br>